nobitlost/Predix/Examples/README.md

 - Open your [**Web Application URL**](#web-application-url) prefixed by "https://" in your web browser.
 - Select your device ID from drop-down list and click ‘Sensors Data’.
-- On the device page, you can see the current temerature and humidity values, door status and alerts over the past hour:
+- On the device page, you can see the current temperature and humidity values, door status and alerts over the past hour:
 ![Predix Web App](http://i.imgur.com/SU2du1n.png)

-### Step 5 - Install the Electric Imp impExlorer Kit in Your Refrigerator
+### Step 5 - Install the Electric Imp impExplorer Kit in Your Refrigerator

 Open your refrigerator and place the impExplorer on a shelf in the door: